 Master's Thesis.
-The master's thesis is expected to represent independent work by the student, conducted under the supervision of the committee, and to be written clearly and concisely in good

-English.
-As soon as the student's area for thesis research has been determined, an advisory committee will be appointed by the GSBS Office upon the recommendation of the major department.
-The committee must consist of at least three members of the Graduate Faculty.
-More than one vote for disapproval shall constitute failure of the examination.
+The master's thesis is expected to represent independent work by the student, conducted under the supervision of the committee, and to be written clearly and concisely.
+As soon as the student's area for thesis research has been determined, an advisory committee will be appointed by the GSBS Office upon the recommendation of the advisory chair.
+The committee must consist of at least three members of the TTUHSC Graduate Faculty.
+More than one disapproving vote from the committee members shall constitute failure of the examination.
 The student must earn a grade of B or better on thesis work to qualify for graduation.

 A manual entitled Thesis - Dissertation Formatting Guidelines is available.
 All manuscripts must conform to the published policies.
 The final copy of the thesis must be submitted electronically to the ETD website.
-Deadlines and more information on this process are available through the GSBS website at http://www.ttuhsc.edu/gsbs/documents/forms/08graduationdeadlines.pdf.
+Deadlines and more information on this process are available through the GSBS website at .

-Two copies of the thesis are required by the Graduate School of Biomedical Sciences (for the department and HSC Library).
+Two copies of the thesis are required by GSBS, one for the department and one for the TTUHSC Library.
 Additional copies may be required by the academic program in which the student pursues the degree.
+Theses must be accompanied by an abstract of no more than 350 words.
 The GSBS Office recommends utilizing www.thesisondemand.com to purchase bound copies.
 The two required copies should be mailed directly to the GSBS Office at: TTUHSC-GSBS, 3601 4th Street, Lubbock, TX 79430.
 Once the order has been placed, a copy of the receipt should be forwarded to pamela.johnson@ttuhsc.edu.